 1792: Lady Mary Ann, credited (erroneously) to Robert Burns

 The earliest published complete version of the song is Lady Mary Ann, now commonly credited to Robert Burns (1759–1796).
-Scotland’s national poet lived in the days when copyright was a new idea.
-The very first copyright law historically was enacted in England in 1710.
-The Statute of Anne was the first to enshrine in law the idea that the author of a work legally owns it, and can protect the work from being copied by others.
-Burns, in common with others in his and previous times, was happy to take existing verses or melodies, change it or rearrange it a little, then put his name to it in the same way as he would an entirely original piece.
-This was within the law since there was no copyright legislation for unpublished works.
+Scotland’s national poet lived in the days when legally enforced copyright was relatively new.
+The first copyright law giving protection to authors was enacted in England and Scotland in 1710.
+The Statute of Anne (after Queen Anne) enshrined in law that the author of a work has legal ownership of it, and can protect the work from being copied by others.
+Traditional songs, passed from person to person with no known author, were in the public domain.
+Burns, in common with others in his and previous times, was in the habit of taking existing traditional verses or melodies, changing, rewriting, rearranging or adding to them, then putting his name to the result in the same way as he would an entirely original piece.
+The distinction between a song Burns collected and modified, and one that was entirely his, is therefore not obvious without further investigation.